dana-khaing/Anvil/README.md

 ## Status

 🚧 Early build.
-Day 6 of a day-by-day build: repo scaffold through the manual routine builder, plus a working workout session flow — the Today tab resolves your next training day, walks you through one exercise at a time, and tracks progress — are in.
-Exercise substitution, video, sync, gamification, and AI chat are still ahead.
+Day 8 of a day-by-day build: repo scaffold through the workout session flow (with a refactor pass along the way), plus exercise substitution — swap to an equipment-filtered alternative mid-session, with deterministic offline rep/set adjustment — are in.
+Video, sync, gamification, and AI chat are still ahead.
 See [`DIARY.md`](./DIARY.md) for a running log of what's been built and why.